WHFS (historic): Baltimore's WWMX-HD2 and translator 97.5/104.9

 "HFS" was added to Baltimore airwaves at noon on August 1, 2011.
 The station was broadcast via two channels: WWMX 106.5-HD2 and W248AO 97.5.
 W248AO was moved to The Candelabra tower in Baltimore, and the power was increased to 250W.

 On April 1, 2014, the 97.5 feed was moved to a new translator at 104.9 W285EJ in White Marsh, Maryland and rebranded as "HFS @104.9", as a result of an agreement with Hope Christian Church; the power is now 10W.

 In order to preserve the rights to the WHFS branding and call sign, CBS Radio was required to "park" the call signs on another active station.
 Thus, CBS moved the WHFS call signs first to a co-owned FM station in West Palm Beach, which was known as "B-106.3" and previously housed the "WNEW" call sign.
 When that station, along with CBS Radio's entire West Palm Beach cluster of stations, was divested to separate ownership in July 2012, it assumed the WUUB call sign.
-CBS then moved the WHFS calls to an FM station and [an AM station in Tampa, Florida, which both featured a sports talk format.
+CBS then moved the WHFS calls to an FM station and an AM station in Tampa, Florida, which both featured a sports talk format.

-Following CBS's multi-market station trade with Beasley Broadcasting, which included CBS Radio's Tampa Bay cluster and the current WHFS (AM) and WHFS-FM, neither of which had their call signs altered, the rights to the WHFS call sign were thus passed over to Beasley.
+Following CBS's multi-market station trade with Beasley Broadcasting, which included CBS Radio's Tampa Bay cluster, the WHFS (AM) and WHFS-FM call signs were not changed, and the rights to the WHFS call sign were thus passed over to Beasley.
 However, on February 4, 2015, after WHFS-FM switched to a rock format, the call sign became WBRN-FM.
 The station is now WPBB.
 WHFS (AM), in turn, became WJBR in September 2023.